Steve Satek, MBA

 President and Co-Founder

-Steve brings more than 25 years of research experience to Great Lakes Clinical Trials.
-He began his career as a bench researcher at the Northwestern University Robert H. Lurie Cancer Center and since that time has held senior management positions at the Chicago Center for Clinical Research, Radiant Research, Cognitive Drug Research, Theivon-Wright Consulting Group and Forenap Pharma.
+Steve has more than 25 years of experience in the clinical research industry.
+He began his career as a bench researcher at the Northwestern University Robert H. Lurie Cancer Center and since that time has held senior management positions at the Chicago Center for Clinical Research, Radiant Research, Cognitive Drug Research and Forenap Pharma.
+Steve also served as the Senior Vice President for a nationally-recognized consulting group, where he specialized in the design, implementation, and management of central nervous system and clinical pharmacology research programs.

 Executive Vice President and Co-Founder